-- Installation of oil tank and piping shall conform to requirements of authority having jurisdiction or in absence of such requirements National Board of Fire Underwriters.
-In addition, refer to NFPA 31 (U.S.) or CSA B139 (Canada) - Installation of oil storage tank, vent, fill pipe and caps shall conform to requirements of authority having jurisdiction. - In no case should vent pipe be smaller than 11/4" I.P.S. - Fill pipe should not be less than 2" I.P.S. - Suction line from tank to burner should be one continuous piece of tubing to prevent air entering line - Suction line, must be %" O.D. copper tubing for runs of 50 feet or less, and 1⁄2" O.D. for longer runs. - Use oil return line, same size as the suction line, on installations where bottom of tank is below fuel unit of burner. - Bury oil lines or protect from mechanical injury. - Flare fittings on all oil lines are required.
-Compression fittings on suction line often allow air to be drawn into fuel pump, making it difficult to maintain oil pressure at nozzle.
+- 1. Installation of oil tank and piping shall conform to requirements of authority having jurisdiction or in absence of such requirements to NFPA 31 Standard for the Installation of Oil-Burning Equipment. - 2.
+Installation of oil storage tank, vent, fill pipe and caps shall conform to requirements of authority having jurisdiction. - In no case should vent pipe be smaller than 11/4" I.P.S. - Fill pipe should not be less than 2" I.P.S. - Suction line from tank to burner should be one continuous piece of tubing to prevent air entering line - Suction line, must be 3%" O.D. copper tubing for runs of 50 feet or less, and 1/2" O.D. for longer runs. - Use oil return line, same size as the suction line, on installations where bottom of tank is below fuel unit of burner. - Bury oil lines or protect from mechanical injury. - Flare fittings on all oil lines are required.
+Compression fittings on suction line often allow air to be drawn into fuel pump, making it difficult to maintain oil pressure at nozzle. - Do not run overhead fuel lines from tank to oil burner.